 At high resolution (300dpi) in commonly used formats such as .pdf, .jpeg or .tif

-If authors have used Endnote or similar referencing software, the field codes should not be live.
+If you have used Endnote or similar referencing software, the field codes should not be live.
 For Endnote, use the ‘Remove Field Codes’ command.

-The manuscript is an original work created solely by you and that no part of the manuscript violates any copyright;
+The article is an original work created solely by you and that no part of the article violates any copyright;

 If you refer to material not created solely by you, such material is properly attributed to its respective authors;

-No part of the manuscript has already been published elsewhere;
+No part of the article has already been published elsewhere;

-No part of the manuscript has been submitted for publication elsewhere, or will be submitted for publication elsewhere, until the Editors confirm in writing that ALAA does not intend to publish the manuscript;
+No part of the article has been submitted for publication elsewhere, or will be submitted for publication elsewhere, until the Editors confirm in writing that ALAA does not intend to publish the manuscript;